-Light transmission in the top, middle and bottom of halite nodules was measured with an Ocean Optics Flame-S-XR1 spectrometer (Ocean Optics, Largo, FL) with a range of 220-1025 nm and equipped with a 25µm slit and a 600 µm optical fiber probe, as previously reported (Meslier et al., 2018).
+Light transmission in the top, middle and bottom of halite nodules was measured in controlled lab conditions (Fig. S1) with an Ocean Optics Flame-S-XR1 spectrometer (Ocean Optics, Largo, FL) with a range of 220-1025 nm and equipped with a 25µm slit and a 600 µm optical fiber probe, as previously reported (Meslier et al., 2018).
 In short, halite nodules were placed under controlled lighting conditions with a broad-spectrum 500 W halogen lamp 44 cm above the nodule as the only source of illumination.
 The optical fiber probe, equipped with a cosine corrector to homogenize the fiber optic cable’s angular response, was inserted into a tight hole drilled in the underside of the halite nodule to the desired distance from the top.
 The relative effective light transmission at each wavelength was estimated by dividing each measurement to the respective intensity measured from the unfiltered light source (the broad-spectrum lamp).
 The lamp’s spectrum was measured and used for normalization of the data to obtain the effective transmission inside the halite, thus nullifying any major differences between the spectra from the lamp and the sun.
 Only 500nm – 900nm wavelengths were considered.
 To account for inter-halite variability in the comparison of light transmittance to the top and middle positions of the halite nodules, the light transmittance measurements were standardized to the mean of the “top” measurements made in all three nodules.
 For the bottom positions within the nodules, we found that our direct transmission measurements in the lab could not reproduce realistic conditions from the desert, as light in the field scattered around and even underneath the halite nodules.
 The transmission measurements made at the top and middle positions inside the halite nodules were used with that of the unobstructed solar light to approximately estimate the photosynthetically active radiation (PAR) available inside the nodules.
 For each intra-nodule measurement, the area under the transmission curve was calculated in the 400 µm -700 µm range, and this value was divided by that of the solar transmission spectrum to get the effective PAR reduction ratio.
 Because of the relatively uniform solar transmission spectrum in this range, this reduction ratio could be multiplied by the maximum observed solar PAR during midday at the sampling location (measured at 2100 µmol/m2/sec) to obtain the approximate PAR available inside the nodules.
 It is important to note that the true PAR available inside the halite nodules might be somewhat higher than these estimates due to light scattering from all directions inside the pores, and additional light scattering from the sides of the nodule.
 To address this, an additional experiment using the same experimental set up was carried out using homogeneous 9cm x 9cm x 6 cm (tall) blocks of salt (American Stockman white salt, Compass Minerals, Overland Park, KS).
 The salt block's periphery was wrapped in aluminum foil to approximate an infinite slab of illuminated brick.
 Spectra were taken with the optic fiber probe aimed upward from a hole drilled from below and compared with spectra taken with the probe aimed downward in a hole at the same location in the block.

 DNA extraction